wavemaker/docs/learn/on-premise/observability/logs-aggregation/kibana.md

 | tag.keyword | The Platform microservice name | **remote-studio**, **jobs-service** , **jobs-worker**, etc
 | thread.keyword | The logs belonging to a particular java thread id  | http-nio-8008-exec-3 |

-The *Access logs* are also pushed to *Elasticsearch*, they can be accessed using the below filters in the same page.
+Similarly, the *Access logs* are also pushed to *Elasticsearch*, they can be also be filtered using the below filters.

 Access log filters